Young768/Movies-Recommendation/README.md

 Key: `(Almost Famous, Anchorman)` Values: `(7, 10)`
 Key: `(Anchorman, The Godfather)` Values: `(4, 9)`
 Key: `(Anchorman, The Godfather)` Values: `(8, 10)`
-The keys are in alphabetical order.
+The keys are in alphabetical order to ensure the data consistency.

 5. Compute the similarity
 -------